 After these elements, you will select the LinkedIn company page you want to link your ad to, or leave it off if not applicable.

-You can use the Preview box at the right to see how your ad will look in various formats throughout LinkedIn.
+You can use the Preview box at the right to see how your ad will look in various formats such as font size and color scheme throughout LinkedIn.
 You can also click the Example Ads link to get a little inspiration for your ad’s copy and design.

 The amount of characters you have for your Text Ad is very similar to Google AdWords.
-If you are in need of further inspiration and know of other marketers using Google AdWords to market their webinars, look for their ads to see how they utilize the short amount of text to convert paid search traffic into conversions.
+If you need further inspiration and knowledge of other marketers using Google AdWords to market their webinars, look for their ads to see how they utilize the short amount of text to convert paid search traffic into conversions.

 Design the Sponsored Content